simopt-admin/simopt/README.md

 ## Plotting Experiments
 The Plotting page is the same for both Experiments and Meta Experiments.
 Currently multiple Experimetns with the same Problem can be plotted together, and any problem/ solver from one Meta Experiment can be plotted together.
 To return to the main page, simply click the red x in the top left corner of the window.
-* On the left side, select a problem from the problem list
+* On the left side, select one or more problems from the problem list
 * Select solvers from the solver list
 * One the right side select a plot type and adjust plot parameters and setting
 * Click "Add"